These Local Food and Beverage Brands in Reno Know How To Take A Creative Risk

 7. Wedge on Wheels

-Wedge Cheese Shop was first opened up in MidTown, but when owner Laura Conrow closed up shop to take a cheese sabbatical — look it up, it’s a thing — she knew it would be a bit of a challenge getting the Wedge momentum back.
-Wedge recently rebranded to Wedge on Wheels, an artisan cheese truck you can now hire for private and community events.
+Wedge Cheese Shop was first opened up in MidTown, but when owner Laura Conrow closed up shop to take a cheese sabbatical — look it up, it’s a thing.
+She knew it would be a bit of a challenge getting the Wedge momentum back.
+The brand recently rebranded to Wedge on Wheels, an artisan cheese truck you can now hire for private and community events.

 Why We Love Them:

-- They’re community focused.
+- Wedge is community focused.
 The Wedge on Wheels truck can be found all around town, popping up near local weekend hangouts in MidTown and setting up shop at all the local farmer’s markets and community events too!

 - Their product is unbeatable.
 Wedge carries some foreign and local cheese you simply can’t get anywhere else in town.
 In addition to their hard-to-find products, they also host tasting classes and partner up with local restaurants and bars to host pairings.